 Listen to the howling backwoods madness of Arkansas sludge godfather’s Rwake, you can hear the raging whirlpool of darkness at the heart of the state.
 But look at the Instagram of frontman Christopher ‘CT’ Terry, and you’ll see nonstop car rides and volleyball games with his daughters.
 One can only hope they didn’t want before they crawled!

 Every dad is proud when their kids get into the family business.
 For Alice Cooper, that business just happens to involve face paint and combat boots!
 Alice’s daughter Calico is an actress and singer who has toured with the king of shock, playing a supporting role in his show.
 Also among the Cooper kids are son Dash and daughter Sonora, proving that wicked things really do come in threes.

 When we spoke to Korn frontman Jonathan Davis for our Lazy Sunday feature, all the singer talked about was hanging with his kids.
 “Back in Bakersfield, me and my kids are working-class normal people,” said Jonathan.
 “It’s so much different from LA; I lived there for a long time, and I don’t want my kids around it.”
 That dedication to family over stardom is the sign of an excellent dad.

 It kind of makes sense that Suicidal Tendencies and sometimes-Misfits drummer Dave Lombardo is a dad.
-The veteran skinsman has always come off as a hard-working but down-to-earth guy, ever since his early days founding Slayer.
+The veteran sticksman has always come off as a hard-working but down-to-earth guy, ever since his early days founding Slayer.
 You can imagine how that ethos is also present in his love for his daughter Sophia.
-Who knew that Satan’s favorite band was such a family-friendly organization?
+Who knew that Satan’s favourite band was such a family-friendly organisation?